It was a frenzied three days for congressional candidate Connie Chan.

 Chan closed her three-day kickoff Sunday at the Sunset Recreation Center with more union leaders, an even hoarser voice after a packed weekend participating in the California Democratic Party convention, and no mention of the neighborhood’s most heated topic: the Great Highway.

-Emcee Rudy Gonzalez of the San Francisco Building and Construction Trades Council said introducing Chan, who he called “our future Congresswoman from San Francisco,” was like introducing Pelosi back in 2018.
+Emcee Rudy Gonzalez of the San Francisco Building and Construction Trades Council said that introducing Chan, who he called “our future Congresswoman from San Francisco,” was like introducing Pelosi back in 2018.

 Chan invited District 4 candidate and Walton chief of staff Natalie Gee as one of the speakers.
 Selena Chu, activist in the recall campaign against Joel Engardio, was also in the audience.